 These easy blackberry goat cheese crostini are perfect for summer entertaining!
-A simple whipped goat cheese, fresh summer blackberries, basil and a hint of lime make for a decadent bite that’s sure to be a hit.
-Topped with a simple rosemary infused honey for a hint of earthy summer sweetness.
-Vegetarian.
+A simple whipped goat cheese, fresh summer blackberries, basil and lime make for a decadent bite that’s sure to be a hit.

 This post is sponsored by my friends at The Oregon Raspberry and Blackberry Commission!

-You know how everyone (*cough* HI DAD *cough*) has that one story they tell oooover and over again?
+You know how everyone has that one story they tell oooover and over again?
 I’m talking at PARTIES, over COFFEE, at MORE parties, over DRINKS, and again and again and again until you’re almost kind of ready to punch them right in their face?
 (But, like, in a LOVING way?)

 My everyone-wants-to-punch-me-in-the-face party story is how I grew up in Oregon, where we got to pick the most amaaaaaazing berries out of all the berries in the whole world ever.